 My dog guards the truck while I sleep, can I claim her as a tax deduction?

-"Can I use my dog as a tax deduction" is a common questioned posed to tax professionals by long-haul truckers.
+"Can I claim my dog as a tax deduction" is a common questioned posed to tax professionals by long-haul truckers.
 Every pet owner claims their animal is a member of the family and they are an essential companion for thousands of truckers.

 Prior to 1987 when the IRS first required dependent Social Security Numbers it was not uncommon for taxpayers to claim their pets as dependents.

 U.S. pet owners spent an estimated $60 billion in 2015 on their animals.